Exercise normal precautions in Uruguay.

 Medical care facilities in Uruguay are considered adequate and most meet U.S. standards.
 The responsiveness of emergency personnel ambulance service is generally within U.S. standards.
 Ambulances are staffed with a medical doctor, enabling advanced treatment/care en route to the local hospital.

 Carry prescription medication in original packaging with your doctor’s prescription.
 There is no restriction on types of medication that can be imported for personal use.
-Some medications may not be available in country.
-Bring a sufficient supply for your stay.
+Some medications may not be available in Uruguay, so bring a sufficient supply for your stay.

-While rare, the Uruguayan summer can bring about an increase in diarrheal illness and mosquito-borne diseases, including:
+While rare, the Uruguayan summer can bring about an increase in diarrheal illness and mosquito-borne diseases, so the use of insect repellent is advisable.

 Further health information:

 Road Conditions and Safety: Traffic fatalities are among the most common causes of death in Uruguay.
-Uruguay’s rate of traffic deaths per 100,000 people (21.5) is nearly double that of the United States (11.4), according to the World Health Organization.
+According to the World Health Organization, Uruguay’s rate of traffic deaths per 100,000 people is 50 percent higher than that of the United States.
+According to the Uruguayan National Road Safety Unit, motorcyclists and bicyclists account for 70 percent of transit-related fatalities.

-Illumination, pavement markings, and road surfaces can be poor.
-Several of the main highways are particularly accident-ridden because of heavy tourist traffic, including: Route 1 (between Montevideo and Colonia), the Ruta Interbalnearia (between Montevideo and Punta del Este), and Route 2 (between Rosario and Fray Bentos).
+Illumination, pavement markings, and road surfaces for secondary roads can be poor.
+Several of the main highways are particularly accident-ridden because of heavy tourist traffic speed-related accidents including: Route 1 (between Montevideo and Colonia), the Ruta Interbalnearia (between Montevideo and Punta del Este), and Route 2 (between Rosario and Fray Bentos).
 The frequency of road accidents rises during the summer beach season (December to March), Carnaval (mid-to-late February), and Easter week.

-If you are in an accident, stay in place until a police officer arrives.
+If you are in an accident involving injury, stay in place until a police officer arrives.
 The insurance company will generally respond to the scene as well.
-Some major roads are centrally monitored via live camera feeds and emergency response arrives quickly You should contact 911 immediately to report an emergency.
+Some major roads are centrally monitored via live camera feeds and emergency response may arrive quickly.
+You should contact 911 immediately to report an emergency, and notify your rental company if in a rental car.

 Dial 911 in an emergency.
 For emergency roadside assistance, call the Automobile Club of Uruguay at 1707 or "Car Up" at 2628 1555.
 Even if you are not a member, tourists can use this fee-based service.